 LSC will allow costs that are directly allocable to the project, subject to 45 CFR Part 1630.
 This includes costs for: personnel; fringe benefits; purchase or rental of computer hardware, software, and other end-user equipment; telecommunication services and related equipment; consultants and other contractual services, including evaluators; travel; and supplies.
 Please note: Administrative costs must be captured through these line items only; no general 'administrative cost' line item will be approved.
+Indirect costs are not eligible costs under a Technology Initiative Grant and will not be approved.
 All costs must be reasonable and directly related to the project and included in the approved project budget.